Vik99-wq/CMSAnalysis/README.md

 ---

-## License

-If a license file is present at the repository root, it governs usage and distribution.
-If not, please add one to clarify terms for collaborators and downstream users.

----

 ## Acknowledgments

 The repository contains contributions from multiple student authors.
 Code comments and headers attribute original implementations where available (for example, in `Histograms/Histograms.hh`).
 The structure and interfaces borrow conventions from typical CMSSW analysis packages to ensure maintainability and portability across sites.